alxdavids/ourbbg/content/about/_index.md

 ---

 Our Baseball Ground charts the memories and experiences of Alex and
-Alex: a married couple, recently moved to Lisbon, Portugal, that have watched Derby County for far longer than is necessary.
+Alex: a married couple, recently moved to Lisbon, Portugal, who have watched Derby County for far longer than is necessary.
 Having had season tickets from the early 2000s until 2020, their memories of Derby County span close to two decades of (*almost entirely*) second-tier English